What Comes After the First 6 Sessions?

 We’ve written extensively on the integration process and how to approach integration periods, and why and it’s important to honor these in yourself as you move throughout this process.
 Some experiences or insights may be quite straightforward to integrate and not require significant time/energy, while others may take weeks, months, or be a continued, ongoing process of aspiring and working towards more transcendental ideals.

-As a result, if you are considering moving into a new program, or even if you have made the decision to pause your relationship with Mindbloom, it’s important to check in with yourself and your care team.
+As a result, if you are considering moving into a new program, or even if you have made the decision to pause your treatment with Mindbloom, it’s important to check in with yourself and your Care Team.
 This helps to make sure the integration period is beneficial and that it receives the attention it deserves, helping you on your way to healing and wholeness.

 Showing up fully for the integration process is not an exact science, it’s not always easy to pin an exact date of completion on some of the integration tasks you may have in front of you.
 It’s helpful to ask yourself, and your care team, to have a sense of when you are in a good state/place to move forward with future programs and session work.